ShaunaGordon/shaunagordon.github.com/content/posts/2020-03-16-remote-work-survival-guide.md

 tags: [remote]
 ---

+(Note: Contrary to most of my other posts, I plan to update this one periodically as things change and this is still current.
+Check back periodically for updates.)

 Well...now that half the world is in quarantine of some level, a great many people are suddenly finding themselves tossed head first in the deep end of remote working.
 Odds are pretty good neither them nor their employers are really prepared for this.

 While I can't help the employer's preparation (or lack thereof), I do know a thing or two about being a remote worker and figured I would share my experience.
 Since for a lot of people, this is a temporary situation, I'll discuss both more permanent setups and temporary improvised setups when they diverge.
 You never know, you may like this whole "working from home" thing, even if not full time. :)